-- Add some fiber and a pop of color by adding in bell peppers and tomatoes.
+- Add some fiber and a pop of color by adding bell peppers and tomatoes.

-- Elbow macaroni, rotini, and penne are good substitutes to the shells.
+- Elbow macaroni, rotini, and penne are good substitutes for the shells.

 - To make this vegetarian, you can totally leave out the meat.
 Instead, add protein by adding beans.